Public Health Advisory

 To date, there have been no known human cases of H5N1 in Massachusetts.
 That said, the disease is widespread amongst bird populations nation-wide, making it essential that safety measures are taken to prevent spread of this potentially deadly disease.

-Highly Pathogenic Avian Influenza (HPAI) or H5N1, commonly known as ‘bird flu’ was first found on Cape Cod in the beginning of February 2022, a little more than two years ago.
-While the disease does NOT pose an immediate health threat to people, it does spread easily among wild and domestic birds, including poultry.
+Highly Pathogenic Avian Influenza (HPAI) or H5N1, commonly known as ‘bird flu’ was first found in wild birds on Cape Cod in the beginning of February 2022.
+Transmission in wild birds has increased in winter months, when waterfowl congregate together in search of unfrozen pond water and food.
+The disease does NOT pose an immediate health threat to people unless they have close, prolonged contact with infected animals.
+However, it does spread easily among wild and domestic birds, including poultry.

 People rarely get bird flu, but when they do, it’s most often through prolonged unprotected contact (failure to use gloves, eye protection, or a facemask/respirator) with infected birds.
 People can become infected by breathing the virus in droplets in the air or possibly dust, or by touching surfaces contaminated with infected bird mucous, saliva, or feces and then touching their eyes, nose, or mouth.
 Most bird flu infections in people have happened after close, prolonged, unprotected contact with infected birds or contaminated surfaces.
 No human bird flu infections have been reported from proper handling of poultry meat or from eating properly cooked poultry or poultry products.